 There is also a museum with lots of great stuff about the park.
 There are photos and models of many of the species in the park and even a stuffed tiger.
 It was hunted down after it attacked and killed a local villager.
 Don't worry, such events are very rare.

-You can take a jeep safari spot lighting animals in the bush.
+You can take a jeep safari spot light tour in the early evenings.
 These spot light tours start after sunset.
 They drive around the roads and tracks of the central park area, shining spotlights on the wildlife in the forest and grasslands.
 You will see lots of deer, which are confidently unconcerned by the spotlights.
 You may well see porcupines or even rarer animals such as civet cats or wild pigs.
 If you are lucky, you may see some elephants.
+These tours can be booked at the visiitor center.
+They start at 7pm or 8pm and take around 1-hour.

 You can rent mountain bikes from the park headquarters or at the campsites.
 They are a fun way to explore the roads of the central area of the park.
 However, believe us when we say you have to be fit to cope with the steeper slopes of the park.
 You should always inform the park rangers if you plan to stray off the main roads.